teseo/the-gardian/README.md

 # The-GArdian
-React Native demo app powered by The Gardian API
+React Native demo app powered by The Guardian API

 ###note
 This repo won't work unless you get an access key to The Guardian API.